How many students are in the program?

 How easy is to study abroad as a CSB student?

-Fortunately for CSB students, Professor Hall (one of the co-directors) also happens to be the director of the Lehigh in Prague summer program.
-As such, he has tailored the Prague program to fit conveniently into CSB students' needs, offering a required course in Prague over the summer (usually after a student's sophomore year), as well as a three-credit internship which counts as a professional elective.
+Fortunately for CSB students, the Lehigh in Prague summer program conveniently fits CSB students' needs.
+It offers a required course in Prague over the summer (usually after a student's sophomore year), as well as a three-credit internship which counts as a professional elective.
 This would not only give tremendous professional and international experience but also free up some space in a busy fall/spring semester schedule.
 Of course, it's still very possible to complete a CSB degree in four years without going abroad for part of a summer, but it does help get six credits out of the way.
 There are also numerous other possibilities to go abroad over the summer or even during the school year, depending on the number of credits completed, remaining, and that will be able to transfer over and count for the CSB degree.

 Do you have time to participate in extra-curricular activities outside of your general coursework?